How to setup x402-enabled endpoints with Monad support

 -

-You should already see a server wallet by default or you can choose to create a new one
+You should already see a Project Wallet by default, or you can create a new one

 -